berrydimple143/acn/readme.md

 5. And of course, it has also a traditional login where you'll provide your email and password if you already have an account in this system.
 6. The "Forgot your Password" link will take you to a page where you'll provide the email address you've used in this system and also with added captcha for security reasons.
 7. The "Tell a Friend" button will take you to a page where you can invite a friend to the system by sending a personal email.
+8. After logging in successfully you can now add an advertisements, articles, events, upload or create photos, banners, portrait, and logos.
+You also have a capability to edit and  delete them.
+Note: There are more features in the user's admin area which I will not be discussing in this documentation and it's your turn to explore them.

+# Programming technologies used for this project

+* Laravel Framework
+* Javascript
+* Jquery
+* Twitter Bootstrap
+* Fabric.js